kshoker12/WorkoutApp/README.md

 *This application is intended to allow user to create their own workout routine by making exercises which include a name, number of sets, and number of reps.
 They can also add an exercises to a specific muscle group, and they can then access all the exercises that are included for a muscle group.
-They can also pair up muscle groups which they will hit on the same day or just have one muscle group for a day.*
+They can create their workout session by adding entire muscle groups to their session or can add individual exercises as well.
+This app also allows them to track their workout by printing out the current exercise and printing the next exercise on command when finished previous one*
 - **Who will use it?**

-*This app is intended for those that workout and want an app that they can use to track their workout and create their own routine.
+*This app is intended for those that workout and want an app that they can use to track their workout and create their own training session.
 This is very convenient because while people workout they have a hard time keeping track of which exercises they want to do and how many sets they got to do.
 This app will allow users to never forget an exercise and will assist them in achieving gains.*